-When applying to colleges, you are usually required to submit an essay along with your application.
+When applying to colleges, they ask for college application essay.
+Which you are usually required to submit an essay along with your application.
 This essay is supposed to reflect exactly who you are, what inspires you, where you are coming from, what you have achieved and what you plan to achieve as well as the mistakes you have made and how you have recovered from them.
 It essentially gives the college an insight into the nooks and crannies of your psyche and your personality.

 It shows the admissions team the kind of person you are apart from your academic performance and scores.
 And lastly, it lets the college know why you want to attend THAT particular college and how it will be a good fit for you.
 This might seem daunting at first but is the most fun part of any college application process.